Hoda Kotb Pays Tribute To Former Co-Star Kathie Lee Gifford On Her Birthday

 “True friendship and such incredible kindness.
 The world needs more people like the two of you,” one more fan commented.

-As The Inquisitr previously reported, Jenna Bush Hager was chosen to take over for Gifford as Kotb’s side kick.
+As The Inquisitr previously reported, Jenna Bush Hager was chosen to take over for Gifford as Kotb’s co-host.
 This was an expected choice as Hager had already helped fill in on the show in the past if either of the two ladies were sick.
 Even though Gifford now lives in Tennessee, she and Kotb stay in contact and remain close.